 LITHIUM LIFE CYCLE

-An important item that is measured is the carbon footprint of the operation and its products.
-In the case of lithium, the process is measured under strict, demanding and prestigious international standards, under the norms ISO standards 14040 and 14044.
-Currently, the company was able to measure under three measurement variables, based on energy use, water consumption, and CO2 from operations; It is a study carried out by Afry, the results of which are used to develop different processes in SQM's own operations and to communicate them, as the case may be, to different stakeholders.
-The LCA ISO 14040 and 14044 standards are applied for the calculations of these studies.
+One important item we measure is the carbon footprint of our operations and products.
+In the case of lithium, out footprint is quantified using strict, international standards, specifically the prestigious ISO 14040 and 14044.
+For this, we retain the services of Swedish engineering firm Afry to measure three variables: energy use, water consumption, and CO2 from operations.
+The results are used to assess different processes at SQM's own operations and communicate them, as the case may be, to different stakeholders.
+The Life Cycle Assessment ISO 14040 and 14044 standards are used for the calculations in these studies.

 SQM's lithium production process has the lowest energy consumption compared to spodumene-based lithium production.
 This statement is based on the fact that during 2018 approximately half of the world's lithium production came from spodumene and the other half from brine, as is the case of SQM Lithium, and according to a life cycle analysis carried out by SQM and the consulting firm Afry, SQM has low energy consumption.

 During 2018, lithium carbonate and lithium hydroxide produced from brine and spodumene were consumed almost in equal parts and, according to our estimates, we can say that only 1/3 of the total carbon footprint was generated by the production based on brine such as SQM Lithium.
 That means SQM's lithium has one of the lowest carbon footprints in the world.

 * Afry SQM study (2018 world data).
 The comparison was made with Australian spodumeno, refined in China.